Heading

 If you’re new to text expansion …

 If this is your first encounter with text expansion.
-It’s kind of like modern shorthand, but it’s less work to use than improving your raw typing speed.
+It’s kind of like modern keyboard shorthand.
+While we should practice our typing, using text expansion takes less work is easier than improving your raw typing speed.

-It speeds up typing common text blocks, often called “snippets,” and relieves the tedium of repeatedly typing long or short form text.
-Just tap your fingers on fewer keys.
+Text expansion speeds up typing common text blocks, often called “snippets,” and relieves the tedium of repeatedly typing the same long or even some short form text.
+Just tap fewer keys.
 How hard can that be?

 Check out the introductory article …